Friday, October 31, 2008

 Kiddushin 12 - Betrothal with Correct Value

-According to Beit Hillel, the minimum amount of money needed for Kiddushin is a small coin called a prutah.
+According to Beit Hillel, the minimum amount needed for Kiddushin is a small coin called a prutah.
 This does not mean the smallest coin in circulation.
-Rather, it is the value of one-half of a barleycorn of silver, and it is estimated anew each generation.
+Instead, it is the value of one-half of a barleycorn of silver, estimated anew each generation.

-If a man betrothed a woman by handing her a date with a value of less than a prutah, there is still a possibility that in some place this date is worth more than a prutah.
-Therefore, he should repeat the Kiddushin with a definite value, or give her a Get.
+If a man betrothed a woman by handing her a date with a value of less than a prutah, there is still a possibility that, in some places, this date is worth more than a prutah.
+Therefore, he should repeat the Kiddushin with a definite value or give her a Get.

 Sunday, October 19, 2008